Starboard asks Staples to merge with Office Depot

-(Reuters) - Activist investor Starboard Value LP called for office-supply chains Staples Inc SPLS.O and Office Depot Inc (ODP.O) to merge, saying a combined company would lead to greater savings.
+(Reuters) - Activist investor Starboard Value LP called for office-supply chains Staples Inc and Office Depot Inc to merge, saying a combined company would lead to greater savings.

 The hedge fund owned 5.1 percent of Staples last month when it boosted its stake in Office Depot to nearly 10 percent.